 Technically, in the U.S. the “happy ending” is illegal and most massage therapists will not offer it.
 But many private male massage therapists who advertise a sensuous or erotic massage on masseurfinder will provide it as an organic part of the massage. it is illegal only if your pay extra for the sex.
 Sex for pay is prostitution.
 The massage therapist will not offer you a happy ending.
 That would be solicitation for sex.
 So don’t ask for a happy ending.
 But you can indicate your interest by the way you respond to his touch.
 The therapist will understand.
 If the “happy ending” is simply part of the massage, it is not illegal; it would be construed as consensual sex.
 But you may show your appreciation by adding to your tip.

 However, I want to argue that a genital massage is actually therapeutic.
 The penis is a muscle that needs work just like the rest of the body to help with blood circulation and loosening connective tissue.
 This genital massage, which includes the surrounding area and scrotum, is actually offered in men’s spas in Singapore and Malaysia under the category of men’s health.
+It called urut batin and it loosens the tissues of the genitals and stimulates the nerve endings of the penis.
+It can produce ejaculation.

 Anything that happens between the massage therapist and client is by mutual consent and develops over a period of time with repeated visits.
 I enjoy a hug before or after a massage.
 This is also a healing touch.
 I told my male massage therapist that the Austrian woman massage therapist I had before him used to give me a hug.
 He said, “That can be arranged.”